vivekparasharr/vivekparasharr.github.io/_posts/2019-09-07-version-control-git-cheatsheet.md

 ---
 layout: post
 title: "Git Cheatsheet"
-categories: version control, git, cheatsheet
+categories: programming, version control, git
+permalink: /programming/git-cheatsheet
 ---
 A three part article series on version control using Git and GitHub.
 This is the second article in the series in which I will share my Git cheatsheet.
 This will enable the reader to quickly recall important commands to aid development.